-Engage their children.
-Missionary kids struggle with re-entry right alongside their parents.
-Look for ways to serve and bless children, making them feel at ease at church, including them in play dates, introducing them to families with kids of similar ages, helping parents get their kids registered for school or summer camps, etc.
+Quite often, missionary kids (or third-culture kids) will struggle with re-entry right alongside their parents.
+Look for ways to serve and bless children, making them feel at ease at church, including them on play dates, introducing them to families with kids of similar ages, helping parents get their kids registered for school or summer camps, etc.

-Try to suspend expectations.
 When a missionary returns home, a sending church is often excited to have one of its most active members back in the congregation, now with a fresh experience of serving God overseas and newly equipped to encourage members.
-Missionaries, however, upon return to their home church, rarely feel ready to hit the ground running.
-They need time to adjust to being back, time to grieve their losses, and time to process life-changes they have walked through.
+However, missionaries upon return to their home church, rarely feel ready to hit the ground running.
+They need time to adjust to being back, time to grieve their losses, and time to process life changes they have walked through.
 Do not expect your missionary to be an active, vibrant member of your congregation right away.
 Expect that attending church may even feel overwhelming for them, and their children, in the beginning.
 Most missionaries will love publicly sharing what God has done and also expressing their gratitude to their sending church, but they may find it hard to do so immediately after returning.

-Love and befriend them.
-Invite them into the community, while giving them freedom to say no. Missionaries often return to their home country feeling isolated and alone.
+Invite them into the community, while giving them the freedom to say no. Missionaries often return to their home country feeling isolated and alone.
 They re-enter a community in which they were once deeply ingrained to feel at a loss as to how to engage again.
 Proactively invite missionaries to events and gatherings, as you would other church members.
 Include them in the normal rhythms of church and social life.